Tommy Taylor: Career

 Such was Taylor's worth that Matt Busby decided to reject an offer of £65,000 for him from Internazionale in the summer of 1957.
 Had the deal gone through, it would have been one of the most expensive transfer fees in world football at the time.

 At the time of his emergence, many saw Taylor as the perfect eventual replacement for Nat Lofthouse in the England side.
 In all, he played 19 times for England, scoring 16 goals.
 His first cap came on 17 May 1953 and a week later he found the net for the first time at senior international level in a 2–1 friendly win over Chile.
 He managed two hat-tricks for the England team, the first in a 5–2 win over Denmark on 5 December 1956, the second in a 5–1 win over Republic of Ireland on 8 May 1957.
 His last appearance for England came on 27 November 1957 against France, in which he scored twice in a 4–0 win.

 Taylor died in the Munich air disaster, aged 26, on 6 February 1958.
 He had recently become engaged to his fiancée Carol.

 He is buried at Monk Bretton Cemetery in his hometown Barnsley.

+Taylor holds the all-time Manchester United league goal strike record of 0.67 goals per game.

-On 8 July 2011, a blue plaque was unveiled at 22 Greatstone Road in Stretford.
-This was a boarding house in the 1950s and Manchester United used it as lodgings for their unmarried players - particularly the ones whose families did not live locally.
+On 8 July 2011, a blue plaque was unveiled at 22 Great Stone Road in Stretford.
+This was a boarding house in the 1950s and Manchester United used it as lodgings for their unmarried players – particularly the ones whose families did not live locally.
 Taylor lived there with players including David Pegg and Mark Jones until these players were killed at Munich, by which time Jones had already married and left the house.
 A number of players who survived the crash or who were not on the plane also lodged at this house.
 The landlady was Margaret Watson.

 The plaque is sponsored by Stretford High School (which is only 50 yards away) and came about as a result of a local history project undertaken by the pupils at the school.
 The plaque was unveiled by the cricket umpire Dickie Bird, who was at school with Taylor in Barnsley.